nylki/lindenmayer/README.md

 ```

 `options` may contain:
-- `word`: A String or an Array of Objects to set the initial word (or Axiom).
+- `word`: A String or an Array of Objects to set the initial word (sometimes called axiom, start or initiator).
 - `productions`: key-value Object to set the productions from one symbol to its word.
 Used when calling `iterate()`
 - `finals`: Optional key-value Object to set Functions be executed for each symbol in sequential order. used when calling `final()`.